Laptops don’t exist. Smartphones are a Star Trek fantasy. Social media? Ha.

 The pressure is enormous.
 Like a concert pianist, I must execute my finger strokes perfectly to avoid discord and an embarrassing failure.
 The only difference here is that I will be the only person to “hear” my failure, and I am my own worst critic.

 A wave of anxiety washes over me, and I begin to feel uneasy.
-I had learned to meditate while watching Lilias Folan in her TV show Lilias, Yoga and You.
+As a teenager, I had learned to meditate while watching Lilias Folan in her TV show Lilias, Yoga and You.
 Breathing is an integral part of yoga and meditation.

 When I open my eyes, I feel centered, calm, and grounded.